UAE: Meet young female scientists honoured for fighting diabetes, climate change

 Othman said her work can overcome global challenges such as energy inefficiency and material instability as her work can help reduce greenhouse gases while producing renewable energy.

 A pivotal moment that reshaped her perception of her potential occurred during her time as a research assistant.
 While working on a manuscript, she and her team faced multiple rejections from reputable journals.
-Undeterred, they took a bold step and submitted it to a top 1 per cent journal in their field.
+Undeterred, they took a bold step and submitted it to a journal that occupies the top 1 per cent in their field.

 Meanwhile, at the end of a long day, she unwinds by trying new restaurants, exploring cafés, watching movies, and relaxing with a good book or manga series.
 She also finds creativity and calm in knitting, cooking, playing board games, and watching TV series.
 She enjoys outdoor activities like archery and attending concerts, open mics, and exhibitions with friends.